 Counting calories always sounded like a tremendous chore to me at my previous weight loss attempts.

-I thought it was obsessive, time consuming, if not impossible.
+I thought it was obsessive and time-consuming, if not impossible.

-After I failed to lose weight over and over, I finally decided to give calorie counting a try.
+After I failed to lose weight over and over, I finally decided to give counting calories a shot.